 The applicant is also proposing a Tentative Tract Map (No. 74606) to subdivide the property into 110 residential lots as well as a series of common-area lots for open space, water treatment, private streets, fire lanes and access drives.
-The City Council has approving authority when a tentative and final subdivision map is required under the state subdivision map act.
-Public Works and Planning staff have reviewed the Tentative Tract Map and finds that it is consistent with the standards for such maps pending approval of the General Plan, Zoning Code and Zoning Map Amendments and the Conditional Use Permit.
-Conditions of approval for the tentative tract map are attached to that resolution (see Attachment 5).
+The City Council has approving authority when a final parcel and tract subdivision map is required under the state subdivision map act.
+Public